Trayani/pattern_matcher/README.md

-You can also try this via swagger UI: open your web browser on /swagger-ui endpoint at given *PORT*, e.g. [http://localhost:7111/swagger-ui](http://localhost:7111/swagger-ui)
+You can also try this via swagger UI: open your web browser on /swagger-ui endpoint at given *PORT*, e.g. <br /> [http://localhost:7111/swagger-ui](http://localhost:7111/swagger-ui)

 <br />